How to Use Chainguard Security Advisories

 Save the file when you’re finished.

-You can now build the image.
+You can now build the container image.
 If you receive an error, try again with sudo

 .

-Once the build is finished, run the image.
+Once the build is finished, run the container.

 docker run --rm octo-facts